 2. Office 365 admin

 Microsoft Office 365 usage analytics within Power BI provides admin users insights into how their organisation is adopting the various services within Office 365 to communicate and collaborate.
-There are a number of reports available such as adoption, product usage, storage used, activations, as well as reports on individuals.
-This reporting must be enabled first, for more information follow here.
+In addition, there are a number of reports available such as adoption, product usage, storage used, activations, as well as reports on individuals.
+However, this reporting must be enabled first, for more information follow here.

-And keep an eye out for our upcoming Office 365 beginner course to learn about all of the new apps in the Office 365 range.
+To learn more about Power BI please check out our course offerings here.
+In addition, keep an eye out for our upcoming Office 365 beginner course.
+Learn about all of the new apps in the Office 365 range.